 Why not Greenland?
 August 27, 2015, I took a seven-day expedition on Silver Explorer.

 This is the perfect trip to couple with a longer Baltic itinerary roundtrip Copenhagen.
 That’s because flying from the Danish capital is the easiest way to get to and from Greenland.
 It always struck me as a bit odd that from the United States, we had to fly over Greenland, land in Denmark, then get on a plane to retrace our route back to Greenland.
 But that’s the way it is in this remote region of the world.

 The Silversea expedition marks my third trip to Greenland, and I hope it’s not my last.
 Anything but green (80 percent of Greenland is covered in ice), the world’s largest island is part of the North American continent, but it is connected to Europe, an autonomous country within the Kingdom of Denmark.
-Greenland is a fascinating place and there’s no better way to experience than on a Silversea expedition.
+Greenland is a fascinating place and there’s no better way to experience it than on a Silversea expedition.